taskipy/taskipy/README.md

 lint                confirms code style using pylint
 ```

+By default, taskipy will show a colored output for the task list.
+If you'd like to turn that off, the [NO_COLOR](https://no-color.org/) environment variable is supported.
+As long as it is set and not an empty string, the ansi colors will not be rendered.

 ### Passing Command Line Args to Tasks

 If you want to pass command line arguments to tasks (positional or named), simply append them to the end of the task command.